FarronF/limerick-council-meetings/meetings/2022/01/11-Virtual Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of Municipal District of Adare-Rathkeale - 14th December 2021.md

 required to be completed.

-A cost estimate based upon this scoping is then prepared.--- 9
+A cost estimate based upon this scoping is then prepared.
+---
+9

 A bundle of units is then included in a specific Lot and a submission is